-Connect the two form-C relay bus alarm outputs to an external monitoring system if needed, by stripping and terminating 16-28AWG alarm wiring in the Alarm 3-pin connector plugs, and installing in the back panel.
-Each Bus Alarm output will trigger for any fuse or breaker open, or other alarm related to any channel on that bus (Factory Default).
-Most alarm conditions can be masked off so that they will not trigger the Alarm output if required, using the web based graphical interface.
+Connect the two form-C relay bus alarm outputs to an external monitoring system if needed, by stripping and terminating 16-28AWG alarm wiring in the Alarm seven-pin connector plug (lower), and installing in the rear panel.
+Each Bus Alarm output will trigger for any fuse open, or other alarm related to any channel on that bus (Factory Default).
+Most alarm conditions can be masked off so that they will not trigger the Alarm output if required, using the web-based graphical interface.